Remote Employees and Taxes An HR Guide to Maintaining A Remote Office

 Step-by-Step Process to Hiring and Paying Independent Contractors

 We can’t stress this enough.
 Make sure that the hired person is really an independent contractor and not a full-time employee.
+Check out this ( independent contractor vs employee guide for more).
 Otherwise, you will be drowning in a pile of paperwork and paying fines and penalties.
 Remember, a stitch in time saves nine.

 In case you are still not sure, you can issue an IRS Form SS-8.
 This form allows you to request an inspection from the IRS.